 Junior & Senior Curriculum

-In Year 9 and 10, our curriculum is designed to build a solid foundation across the five core subjects of English, Mathematics, Physical Education, Science, and Social Science.
-To complement these core subjects, students can select a variety of optional disciplines from subject areas such as Technology, Arts, Language, and Business and Management.
+In Years 9 and 10, our Innovative Junior Curriculum is designed to build a solid foundation across the five core subjects of English, Mathematics, Physical Education, Science, and Social Science.
+Additionally, students will explicitly develop the capabilities of self-management, communication, collaboration, creativity, critical thinking, and global leadership.

 Senior Curriculum (Year 11 to 13 / NCEA Level 1 to 3)

-All students are encouraged to pursue high achievement level by gaining NCEA with Merit or NCEA with Excellence.
-When students perform consistently above the ‘Achieved’ level, their results can be ‘endorsed’ to reflect the high level of commitment and academic excellence.
+All students are encouraged to pursue high achievement by gaining NCEA with Merit or Excellence.
+When students perform consistently above the ‘Achieved’ level, their results can be ‘endorsed’ to reflect their high level of commitment and academic excellence.
 This is recognised through Endorsement Certificates awarded at each level and in each course.

-At NCEA Level 3, students will need to obtain a certain number of credits in approved subjects, plus literacy and numeracy, to gain University Entrance requirement.
+At NCEA Level 3, students will need to obtain a certain number of credits in approved subjects, plus literacy and numeracy, to gain University Entrance requirements.